-Adult children estrange their parents for a wide variety of reasons, depending on your viewpoint and your goal.
+Adult children estrange their parents for a wide variety of reasons.

-If your goal is to understand the injustice done to you by your child, look at this from your perspective to see why it was their fault and why it is their loss.
+If your goal is to understand the injustice done to you by your child, look at this from your perspective to consider why it was their fault and why cutting you off is their loss.

 This is something that no one from outside of your relationship can judge for you.

 Why so many young people are cutting off their parents

 The perception exists that more young adults are distancing themselves from their parents.

 While it’s easy to assume this is happening because old-fashioned family values are fading away, there’s more to the story.

 Nowadays, people better understand what a healthy childhood should look like.